3MFConsortium/spec_core/3MF Core Specification.md

 A primary goal of this specification is to ensure the interoperability of independently created software and hardware systems that produce or consume 3MF content.
 This specification defines the formal requirements that producers and consumers must satisfy in order to achieve interoperability.

 This specification describes a 3D model and containing format called the _3MF Document_.
-The format requirements are an extension of the packaging requirements described in the Open Packaging Conventions specification.
+The format requirements are an extension of the packaging requirements described in the Open Packaging Conventions (OPC) specification.
 That specification describes packaging and physical format conventions for the use of XML, Unicode, ZIP, and other technologies and specifications to organize the content and resources that make up any model.
 They are an integral part of the 3MF specification.

 Understanding this specification requires working knowledge of the Extensible Markup Language (XML) and XML Namespace specifications.
 Full understanding might also require domain knowledge of common terms and procedures within the 3D manufacturing sector, although every effort has been made to minimize such reliance.